dtcenter/METdataio/docs/Users_Guide/load_data.rst

-    *The following defines the location of specific input data files to be loaded into the database*
+    *The following defines the location of specific input data files to be loaded into the database.*

      .. dropdown:: load_files